XAVIIIL/Extended_freeform_mod/README.md

 # Extended_freeform_mod
-This mods allow to pick any mutation at character creation
+This mods allow to pick any mutation at character creation. ( Even debug mutations )

+**How to Install**

+- copy Extended_freeform folder into ..\data\mods
+- Done.

+**Word of Caution**
+This mod does not cover mutation added by other mods It will conflict with mods that also edit vanilla mutation Allowing every mutation at character creation makes the `Trait`menu very cluttered Some profession trait do nothing but you can still take them